Published on | by5

 For lounging around the campsite, short walks to the camp store, or showering in – ahem – “less than glamorous” campground facilities, try the iconic Keen Bali.
 They’re durable, quick-drying, easy to slip on and off, and have great cushioning and support.
 Your feet, knees and legs will thank you for ditching the flimsy flip-flops!
 Find them in bright, summery colors as well as cool neutrals at Zappos and Keenfootwear.com.

-A light hiker with ankle support, the Teva Arrowood Lux Mid is getting great reviews.
-They’re lightweight and flexible, but also supportive and waterproof – almost like a cross between a sneaker and a hiking boot.
+A great light hiker with ankle support, the Keen Terradora Mid boot gets great reviews.
+This boot is lightweight and flexible, but also supportive and waterproof – almost like a cross between a sneaker and a hiking boot.
 If you use custom orthotics, the insole is removable.
-We love how they look, too – after all, isn’t it nice (and practical) to have camp shoes you can also style for around-town wear?
-The purple shown above may be hard to find, but check out the Teva Arrowood in other colors, including a beautiful teal, at Zappos and Amazon.
+And, as far as hiking shoes go, they rank high on the cuteness scale.
+Keen seems to have realized that just because someone is outdoorsy doesn’t necessarily mean they always want to wear brown!
+Find the Keen Terradora in an array of colors at Keenfootwear.com, Zappos and Amazon.

 There’s a good reason why Chaco has become THE name in sport sandals for many wearers.
 The new Chaco Z/Cloud X2 has the same amazing support and fit-to-any-foot adjustable straps that made Chaco famous, but it also features a cushioned “cloud” layer on the footbed for extra softness underfoot.